thingsboard/thingsboard.github.io/device-management.md

         <div class="text-wrapper">
             <span class="read-info">6 minutes read</span>
             <h1>IoT Device Management</h1>
             <div class="text-content medium-margin">In the rapidly evolving landscape of the Internet of Things (IoT), the task of managing a multitude of devices can be daunting.
 This is where IoT device management comes into play.
-It simplifies the process by providing tools to track, monitor, manage, secure and sustain the connected devices.</div>
+It simplifies the process by providing tools to track, monitor, control, manage, secure and sustain the connected devices.</div>
             <div class="text-content">It provides a comprehensive view of device status, data traffic, and more.
 Essentially, it serves as a control centre for all your IoT devices, ensuring they operate smoothly and securely.
 Explore the world of IoT device management solutions and discover how they can simplify and enhance your connectivity needs.</div>
         </div>
         <img class="image" srcset="/images/iot-articles/device_management_1_1090x672.png 1090w, /images/iot-articles/device_management_1_2180x1344.png 2180w" sizes="(max-width: 1920px) 1090px, (min-width: 1921px) 2180px" src="/images/iot-articles/device_management_1_1090x672.png" alt="IoT solutions dashboard with widgets dark"/>
         <div class="text-wrapper">
             <h2>What is IoT Device Management?</h2>
             <div class="text-content medium-margin">IoT device management is controlling all aspects of a connected device from a single location.
-It includes devices like CCTV cameras, sensors, portals, and processors.
-The services supported by the IoT device management platform include registration and identification, inventory control, and firmware upgrades.</div>
+It includes devices like sensors, meters, PLCs, connected equipment, CCTV cameras, portals, and processors.
+The services supported by the IoT device management platform include registration and provisioning, inventory control, remote configuration, and firmware upgrades.</div>
             <div class="text-content medium-margin">Collecting location and usage data from managed IoT devices is an essential part of device management.
 This data is then analyzed for maintenance, repair, optimization, or replacement.
 Effective cost management becomes increasingly important as more IoT devices are integrated into mission-critical processes.</div>
             <div class="text-content medium-margin">IoT device management system refers to the tasks and interconnected functions related to the setup, configuration, and maintenance of these devices.
 These tasks include device setup, admin and monitoring of device fleets, and managing the device through its lifecycle.</div>
-            <div class="text-content">Every major cloud provider, including Amazon Web Services (AWS), Google Cloud, and Microsoft Azure, includes IoT device management in its offerings.</div>
             <h2 class="line-height-small">Simplify Your Control with IoT Device Management Tools</h2>
             <div class="text-content medium-margin">Good device management platform IoT must provide simple instruments to monitor device state like connectivity status, packet losses, battery level, etc. Those metrics can be used to trigger alerts and notifications in case of abnormal behaviour, device failure or configured events.
 Also, it is important to have the possibility to monitor device data flow and analyze historical and real-time data.</div>
             <div class="text-content medium-margin">ThingsBoard device management supports a variety of direct communication <a class="article-link" href="/docs/pe/api/">protocols</a> for interaction between devices and the IoT platform — MQTT, CoAP, HTTP, LWM2M, OPC-UA, Modbus, etc. Those protocols are already industry standards.
 However, we do support other options — SNMP, Kafka, TCP/UDP.</div>